-She always writes a note to my physical education teacher.
+She always writes a note to my PE teacher.
 Saying that I am not feeling well, and cannot participate with other children’s in physical activities this week.

 As a result, I was poor in physical exercise, which made other children bullying me.
 As a self-defense mechanism, I was always joking with what I was doing.
 Turning everything I do into a joke becomes my unhealthy habit.

 I subconsciously carried this into all aspects of my life.
 Creating a pattern of self-sabotage that resulted in a lack of confidence and perseverance as an adult.

 Chris, as a kid, learned to catastrophize everything in his life and always plan for the worst.
 That was the only way he knew how to deal with his alcoholic and abusive father.

 Emma’s, parents always saw her as a lazy kid.
 She grew up feeling useless and ineffective.
 As an adult, Emma gets involving in self-sabotaging thoughts to not even try to do something.
 Why bother, she will not succeed anyway.

 Understanding The Thoughts And Emotions That Lead To Self-Sabotage